Seven Ways the Fish Can Win: Safety Awareness for Inland Anglers

 Protect your eyes with high-quality UV-resistant sunglasses.
 If you’re spending the extra money for polarized lenses, you might as well invest in shades that will prevent burned corneas.

 Whether you’re ice fishing, pursuing early spring steelies, or fishing deep desert canyons during the summer, wool socks and base layers will save your butt (and more exposed appendages) if you get wet or stranded.
-I take along lightweight fleece pants and jackets in my day pack no matter the season, especially if I’m planning on wearing waders on a cold stream or in my float tube on an alpine lake.
+I take along water-resistant pants and jackets in my day pack no matter the season, especially if I’m planning on wearing waders on a cold stream or in my float tube on an alpine lake.
 Even along rives like the Deschutes, which can be hot as Hades during the day, I feel better knowing I have dry, warm layers if the temperatures plummet when the sun sinks behind mountains and cliffs.

 5. Insect and animal bites